Surgical Nursing Duties

 Perhaps her young husband's death so early in their marriage was what inspired Maud to sign up as a VAD, she worked full time undertaking surgical nursing duties from June 1918 until June 1919.
 Her VAD card is stamped 'Matron War Hospital' so this is likely to mean she worked at Morton Banks.
 She gave her address as Snaygill House so I assume she returned to her family home after being widowed.
 Her sister Edith also worked as a VAD and her story will be added in due course.

 Following the end of the war, Maud began travelling.
 Her sister Edith had emigrated to Canada early to work as a farmer in Ontario and Maud's immigration records show that she was intending to join her a few months later, in July 1920.
-Only five months later she was crossing the border into the USA to join Edith again, in Buffalo, New York.
+Only five months later she was crossing the border into the USA to join an aunt, in Buffalo, New York.
 The records indicate that Maud stood 5' 9" tall, had brown hair and blue eyes.